It's time for an update

 • Radiator size

-Step 1: Initial assessment
+Heat pump installation process Step 1: Initial assessment

 When providing a quote, your heat pump installer will visit your property to carry out a heat loss calculation to assess how much heat is needed to keep your home warm.
 This will form the basis of their recommendations for your heat pump system.
-You can also contact an independent energy assessor, who will be able to provide you with an energy performance certificate (EPC).

-Step 2: Choosing your heat pump
+Step 2: Choosing your new system

 Once the assessment has been completed, your installer will detail the specifics of the recommended heat pump system, including the size and power of the heat pump, and where the initial heat source will be drawn from.